-Every now and then there are experiences that I take personally and that stick with me for a very long time and though I have worked on these memories and the associated pain before, I still find it's a moment in my life I come back to time and again.
+Every now and then there are experiences that I take personally and that stick with me for a very long time and though I have worked on these memories and the associated pain before, I still find this is a moment in my life that I come back to time and again.
 It's like constantly picking at a scab, letting it heal some more and then having another go.
-Underneath all I imagine I'm doing is building up scar tissue, but perhaps it is part of the process and any healing I may experience.
+Underneath I imagine all I'm doing is building up scar tissue, but perhaps it is part of the process and any healing I may experience.

 In the end he revised my grades again – I can't exactly remember what to, DB perhaps, increasing my effort grade accordingly – but the damage had been done and I was mentally marked for the rest of my schooling and beyond.
 My decision process has been fundamentally influenced by that one instance in my life.
 I never went on to explore any of my artistic inclinations in any real educational setting and looking back now that is something I do regret.

 Yes, I've played and experimented with art and crafts since.
 I even paid to take a watercolour class as an adult on an evening, but nothing has ever really stuck.
 The closest I get nowadays to any significant ability is in my photography, but I need to learn more about the technical side of things there.

 I know in reality it's not too late to attempt to overcome this experience and perhaps one day I will be able to explore the hands-on visual arts in some more supportive and educational way, but at the moment I know I can't afford it – both the money and the availability of time.
 I play at these things and never really get very far.
 I know I need to invest both time and patience in myself if I ever want to really achieve anything, but that scar tissue runs deep and perhaps I'm procrastinating to avoid the pain again, perhaps the excuses are truly real, but one thing I do know is that experience has had a big influence on my life because I let it.